happynear/caffe-windows/FAQ.md

  - How can I create other tools, such as `extract_features.cpp` and `cpp_classification.cpp`?

   I have only created projects which is used most frequently in my eyes.
 If you want to compile other tools, there is no need to create a new project.
 You can just copy and rename `./build/MSVC` folder to another one, and add the new project to the VS solution.
 Remove `caffe.cpp` and add your target cpp file.
 Compile it, then you will get a corresponding exe file in `./bin`.

+ - Why can't my VS open the projects?

+  This is mainly because your CUDA version is different from mine, CUDA 7.0.
+You can modify the CUDA configurations in the `.vcxproj` file manually by open each `.vcxproj` with notepad or other text processor.

+  However, manually modifying the project file may destroy some of the configurations.
+Someone reported that the reference relationship between the projects was lost after they modified the project files.
+You may refer to the second question to solve this problem.